sebastienros/memoryleak/README.md

 However for the sake of simplicity this article won't use any of these but instead render some in-app live charts.

-For in-depth anlyzis please read these article which demonstrate how to use Visual Studio .NET:
+For in-depth anlysis please read these articles which demonstrate how to use Visual Studio .NET:

 [Analyze memory usage without the Visual Studio debugger](https://docs.microsoft.com/en-us/visualstudio/profiling/memory-usage-without-debugging2)